Cyoung02/Phylogenetic-Inference-Benchmarking/README.md

 # Phylogenetic Inference Benchmarking
 This repository contains molecular epidemiological analyses of data simulated from real-world Ebolavirus, HIV, and HCV viral sequence data.
+The repository is structured so that each step in a molecular epidemiology workflow is represented with a single directory.
+For example, a workflow performed on the 4th replicate dataset of HIV which aligns sequences using MAFFT, infers a phylogeny with FastTree, and optimizes the FastTree topology with RAxML would be in [HIV](HIV)/[HIV4]()/[MAFFT]()/[FastTree]()/[RAxML]()

 ## Data Acquisition and Simulation
 The Ebolavirus dataset obtained from the [Los Alamos National Laboratory (LANL) HFV Sequence Database](https://hfv.lanl.gov/content/sequence/NEWALIGN/align.html) as follows: